 Who We Are

-The Texas Ramp Project is a 501(c)(3) nonprofit organization that provides free wheelchair ramps to low-income older adults and people with disabilities identified by local healthcare providers.
+The Texas Ramp Project is a 501(c)(3) nonprofit organization that provides wheelchair ramps to low-income older adults and people with disabilities identified by local healthcare providers.
 Ramps are built with volunteer labor, keeping costs to a minimum, and are built without regard to race, religion, ethnicity, age or gender.

 Our Mission Statement